friedger/info_tokens/docs/threefold_app.md

 ![Registration](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-registration-300.png "Registration Screen")

-In both cases your ThreeApp app will be associated with your ItsYou.online profile.
+In both cases your ThreeFold app will be associated with your ItsYou.online profile.

 <a id='pin'><a>